 Bibb County School District operates the public schools of the city of Macon in central Georgia.
 The district IT team serves the technical needs of about 22,000 students and 4000 employees.

 Like many schools across the nation, Bibb County transitioned to primarily running classroom and administrative operations in the cloud, mainly to take advantage of the significant cost savings.
-While most district operations and communications are through Microsoft 365 for Education, the district has also implemented several other cloud applications for administrative and classroom functions.
+While most district operations and communications are through Microsoft 365, the district has also implemented several other cloud applications for administrative and classroom functions.

 Before Greg Hogan came on board, there was little focus on securing these cloud applications in the district’s IT infrastructure.
 As the Network Data and Security Coordinator, Hogan is directly responsible for changing that.
 “The focus was on transitioning to Microsoft 365 and getting everything functionally up and running,” explains Hogan.
 “Security was more of an afterthought, and that resulted in a lot of vulnerabilities.”